cosmic-zip/maidz/README.md

 *(Big thanks to Micah Lee!)*

 Note: Apparently there is an issue with installing GRUB onto USB with waldorf/wheezy.
-As soon as I know how to get that ﬁxed I will update this section.
+As soon as I know how to get that fixed I will update this section.

 Solutions

 You might think that mixing soft- and hardware-based encryption will solve these issues.
 Well, no. They don't.
-An attacker can simply chain diﬀerent methods and so we are back at square one.
+An attacker can simply chain different methods and so we are back at square one.
 Of course this makes it harder for an attacker to reach his goals - but he/she will not be stopped by it.
-So the only method that basically remains is to regard full-disk-encryption as a ﬁrst layer of protection only.
+So the only method that basically remains is to regard full-disk-encryption as a first layer of protection only.

 Please don't assume that the scenarios described above are somewhat unrealistic.
 In the US there are about 5000 laptops being lost or stolen each week on airports alone.
 European statistics indicate that about 8% of all business-laptops are at least once either lost or stolen.

 A similar risk is there if you leave the room/apartment with your machine locked - but running.
-So the ﬁrst protection against these methods is to always power down the machine.
+So the first protection against these methods is to always power down the machine.
 Always.

-The next thing to remind yourself oﬀ is: You cannot rely on full-disk-encryption.
+The next thing to remind yourself off is: You cannot rely on full-disk-encryption.
 So you need to employ further layers of encryption.
-That means that you will have to encrypt folders containing sensitive ﬁles again using other methods such as tomb or TrueCrypt.
-That way - if an attacker manages to get hold of your password he/she will only have access to rather unimportant ﬁles.
-If you have sensitive or conﬁdential data to protect full-disk encryption is not enough!
+That means that you will have to encrypt folders containing sensitive files again using other methods such as tomb or TrueCrypt.
+That way - if an attacker manages to get hold of your password he/she will only have access to rather unimportant files.
+If you have sensitive or confidential data to protect full-disk encryption is not enough!
 When using encrypted containers that contain sensitive data you should shutdown your computer after having used them to clear all temporary data stored on your machine that could be used by an attacker to extract passwords.

-If you have to rely on data being encrypted and would be in danger if anyone would ﬁnd the data you were encrypting you should consider only using a power-supply when using a laptop - as opposed to running on power and battery.
-That way if let's say, you live in a dictatorship or the maﬁa is out to get you - and they are coming to your home or wherever you are - all you need to do when you sense that something weird is going on is to pull the cable and hope that they still need at least 30 secs to get to your ram.
+If you have to rely on data being encrypted and would be in danger if anyone would find the data you were encrypting you should consider only using a power-supply when using a laptop - as opposed to running on power and battery.
+That way if let's say, you live in a dictatorship or the mafia is out to get you - and they are coming to your home or wherever you are - all you need to do when you sense that something weird is going on is to pull the cable and hope that they still need at least 30 secs to get to your ram.
 This can help prevent the above mentioned attacks and thus keep your data safely hidden.

 ### eCryptfs

-If for some reason (like performance or not wanting to type in thousands of passwords on boot) you don't want to use an encrypted LVM you can use ecryptfs to encrypt ﬁles and folders after installation of the OS.
-To ﬁnd out about all the diﬀerent features of ecryptfs and how to use them I would like to point you to bodhi.zazen's excellent ecryptfs-tutorial.
+If for some reason (like performance or not wanting to type in thousands of passwords on boot) you don't want to use an encrypted LVM you can use ecryptfs to encrypt files and folders after installation of the OS.
+To find out about all the different features of ecryptfs and how to use them I would like to point you to bodhi.zazen's excellent ecryptfs-tutorial.
 But there is one thing that is also important for later steps in this guide and is generally a good idea to do:

 Encrypting SWAP using eCryptfs
-Especially when using older machines with less ram than modern computers it can happen quite frequently that your machine will use swap for diﬀerent tasks when there's not enough ram available to do the job.
-Apart from the lack of speed this is isn't very nice from a security standpoint: as the swap-partition is not located within your ram but on your harddrive - writing into this partion will leave traces of your activities on the harddrive itself.
+Especially when using older machines with less ram than modern computers it can happen quite frequently that your machine will use swap for different tasks when there's not enough ram available to do the job.
+Apart from the lack of speed this is isn't very nice from a security standpoint: as the swap-partition is not located within your ram but on your hard drive - writing into this partition will leave traces of your activities on the hard drive itself.
 If your computer happens to use swap during your use of encryption tools it can happen that the passwords to the keys are written to swap and are thus extractable from there - which is something you really want to avoid.

 You can do this very easily with the help of ecryptfs.
 First you need to install it:
 `$ sudo apt-get install ecryptfs-utils cryptsetup`